 I do use X11 for tasks that need a graphical interface.
 I have no preferred graphical environment or window manager.
 Since my interest in using graphical environments is small, I don't want to spend time comparing them.

 This is not an ethical issue, just my own personal preference.
-On the ethical level, I think it is important for free software to provide free graphical user interface software, which is why the GNU Project arranged to launch three projects to develop that.
+On the ethical level, I think it is important for free software to provide convenient free graphical user interface software, which is why the GNU Project launched three projects to develop that.
 The third, GNOME , was successful, so we never needed a fourth one.

 I spend most of my time editing in Emacs.
 I read and send mail with Emacs using M-x rmail and C-x m.
 I have no experience with any other email client programs.
 In principle I would be glad to know about other free email clients, but learning about them is not a priority for me and I don't have time.

 I edit the pages on this site with Emacs also, although volunteer helpers install the political notes and urgent notes.
 I have no experience with other ways of maintaining web sites.
 In principle I would be glad to know about other ways, but learning about them is low priority for me and I have other things to do.

 This site is maintained in a very simple way.
 I edit the pages such as this one manually as HTML.
 I only know simple HTML; others who know more wrote the parts at the top and bottom of pages, and the more complex formatting on the home page.
 Volunteer helpers install the political notes every day after receiving the text from me by email.
 A cron job "rolls over" the political notes page every two months.
 The photo galleries are generated with this perl script .
 The search feature on the site is done with this code .